 What can cause onset speech impairment in adults?

-There are a variety of reasons why an adult may have onset speech impairment.
-The onset of speech, swallowing, and/or language disorders in adults may be caused by a stroke, traumatic brain injury, a disease that affects motor skill (ALS, Parkinson’s Disease), cognition (Alzheimer’s Disease), hearing loss, and/or anatomical/structural deviation of the oral cavity (e.g., vocal nodules, polyps, cysts, oral cancer).
+The onset of speech, swallowing, and/or language disorders in adults can be brought on by a stroke, traumatic brain injury, or a disease that affects motor skills (i.e. ALS, Parkinson’s Disease).

 How can family members best help a loved one that has a speech impairment?

-• Ask for and value the opinion of the person especially regarding family matters.
+- Continue to ask for and value the opinion of the person, especially regarding family matters.

 How can hearing loss impact an adult person’s quality of life?

-Having a hearing loss can significantly impact a person’s ability to communicate with others, and lead to a reduced quality of life.
+Having hearing loss or a speech disorder can significantly impact a person’s ability to communicate with others, and lead to a reduced quality of life.
 The most common ways hearing loss can manifest in a person’s life is through:

 - social phobias,